Dublin, Ireland Self-Guided Walking Tour JetSettingFools.com

 The next sight on our free Dublin Tour is the River Liffey.
 The waterway runs through the center of Dublin, dividing the city into north and south.

-Several bridges span the Liffey, including three that are pedestrian-only, which makes for nice walks in Dublin.
+Several bridges span the Liffey, including three that are pedestrian-only.
+The most popular is the Ha’ Penny Bridge.

 #9 Dublin Temple Bar District